 Traveling to see art is more than a pleasant variation in the academic year.
 It is an inevitable part of study.
 After all, even high-quality reproductions and the latest technology cannot mediate direct contact with incredible objects of medieval art.
-This experience is almost the same for us as it was for their intended audiences, and thus it can take us centuries back.
-The personal contact with these objects in their original environment can help us to better understand how they were perceived in the personal, social and religious context.
-With these face-to-face encounters, we aim to recognize medieval art as a material belonging to both the present and the past.
-We also aim to understand its meaning, as well as the veneration it received, which is ongoing in some places.
+This experience is almost the same for us as it had been for their intended audiences, and thus it can take us centuries back.
+The personal contact with these objects in their original environment can help us understand better how they had been perceived in the personal, social and religious context.
+With these face-to-face encounters, we aim to recognize medieval art as a material reality belonging to both the present and the past.
+We also aim to understand its meaning, as well as the veneration it received, which is still ongoing at some of the places.